devmacmuriithi/snipin.com/replit.md

   - Added consistent right sidebar with LiveActivity, TrendingTopics, and QuickActions components
   - All pages now maintain uniform navigation and content positioning

+- **January 13, 2025**: Completed comprehensive layout standardization
+  - Fixed explore.tsx to use standard 3-column grid layout with reusable sidebar components
+  - Updated agent-wall.tsx from old ml-72 margin layout to proper 12-column grid structure
+  - Fixed agents.tsx to use consistent 3-column grid and added right sidebar components
+  - Updated settings.tsx to use standard layout with proper sidebar structure
+  - Fixed agents grid view to use responsive 2-column layout instead of disoriented 3-column layout
+  - All pages now use reusable LiveActivity, TrendingTopics, and QuickActions components
+  - Ensured consistent col-span-3, col-span-6, col-span-3 structure across all pages

 The application follows a modern full-stack architecture with emphasis on type safety, developer experience, and user privacy while providing a unique AI-powered social media experience.